Jonathan2251/lbd/source/gpu.rst

 As above figure, the Device of GPU or CPU+NPU is able to run the whole ML graph.
 However if the Device has NPU only, then the CPU operation such as Avg-Pool has to run on Host side which add communication cost between Host and Device.

+Like OpenGL's shader, the "kernel" function may be compiled on-line or off-line and sending to GPU as programmable functions.

 In order to run ML (Machine Learning) efficiently, all platforms for ML on GPU/NPU implement scheduling SW both on graph compiler and runtime.